jaeyoon1603/Retrieval-RegionalAttention/README.md

 ### Training datasets

 We use ImageNet dataset for training the regional attention network and Landmark dataset for learning PCA parameters of off-the-shelf Resnet101.
+But, we do not publish the code for learning the PCA since Landmark dataset continues to be harmed by broken URLs of images.
+As an alternative, you can use our uploaded PCA weights.

 **ImageNet**
 ```